Efficiently Embedding Dynamic Knowledge Graphs

 \subsection{Scalability}

 We tested the scalability of DKGE on a large-scale dataset IMDB-13-3SP.
-We applied DKGE-LFS to snapshot 1 and DKGE-OL to snapshot 2 and 3.
-In Figure~\ref{fig:scala_test}, although DKGE-LFS takes around a week to train KG embedding, DKGE-OL only needs about two hours to finish training, which means the online learning in DKGE scales well on the real-world large-scale dynamic KG.
+We applied DKGE-LFS to snapshot 1 and DKGE-OL to snapshots 2 and 3.
+In Figure~\ref{fig:scala_test}, although DKGE-LFS takes approximately one week to train KG embedding, DKGE-OL only needs about two hours to finish training, which means the online learning in DKGE scales well on the real-world large-scale dynamic KG.